chembl/FPSim2/docs/user_guide/tversky.md

     ```

 === "On disk"
-    Use the `FPSim2Engine.on_disk_tversky` function to run an on disk Tversky search (much slower but doesn't require loading the entire fingerprint file into memory).
+    Use the `FPSim2Engine.on_disk_tversky` function to run Tversky searches on disk.
+This method is much slower but suitable when working with databases larger than available RAM.
+To use **ONLY** if the dataset doesn't fit in memory.

     ```python
     from FPSim2 import FPSim2Engine